-An advocate for the homeless and a community volunteer, Betty Kwan Chinn has dedicated her life’s purpose to helping those in need.
-Since 2013, she has served as the founder of the Betty Kwan Chinn Day Center, a business she initiated to assist those in need of shelter, especially abused women.
+An advocate for the homeless and a community volunteer, Betty Kwan Chinn has dedicated her life to helping those in need.
+For over 40 years she has served the homeless.
+Since 2013, she has served as the founder of the Betty Kwan Chinn Day Center, a business she initiated to assist those in need of shelter.
 As an activist, she focuses her efforts on providing solutions to the homeless population in her region and is proud to consistently help those facing housing predicaments.

-Another channel through which Ms. Chinn supports her community is the Betty Kwan Chinn Foundation, an organization she created to further serve those in need with the mission, “To honor all of humanity by providing direct responses to immediate needs and helping the homeless achieve the dignity needed to return to society as contributing members.”
-Through her foundation, she has been able to extend her reach through Betty’s House, Betty’s Blue Angel Village, Betty’s Annex, Betty’s Blue Angel Outreach and Betty’s Showers.
-Ms. Chinn also dedicates time to additional civic service activities through membership in the Society of Saint Vincent de Paul.
+The umbrella organization through which Ms. Chinn supports her community is the Betty Kwan Chinn Foundation, an organization she created to further serve those in need with the mission, “To honor all of humanity by providing direct responses to immediate needs and helping the homeless achieve the dignity needed to return to society as contributing members.”
+Through her foundation, she has been able to extend her reach through the Family Shelter, Betty’s Blue Angel Village, Betty’s Annex, Betty’s Blue Angel Outreach and Betty’s Showers.

-Among such additional endeavors, Ms. Chinn spearheaded Betty’s House in 2016, a family shelter that provides transitional housing for up to eight families at a time, giving them the stability, services, and support needed to find a permanent place to live.
-Operated in partnership with St. Joseph Hospital, it offers space for up to 10 homeless people recently discharged from the hospital to convalesce.
+Among such additional endeavors, Ms. Chinn spearheaded the Family Shelter in 2016, which provides transitional housing for up to eight families at a time, giving them the stability, services, and support needed to find a permanent place to live.
+In addition, in partnership with Providence Hospital, it offers respite space for up to 10 homeless people recently discharged from the hospital to convalesce.
 Also in 2016, when the city of Eureka, California, was working to clear its largest homeless encampment from a greenbelt near the bay, Ms. Chinn partnered with the Humboldt Coalition for Property Rights to convert some old Connex shipping containers into a housing village.
-Betty’s Blue Angel Village now shelters up to 40 people at a time while offering intensive wrap-around services aimed at transitioning them into permanent housing situations and is one of few shelters on the West coast that allows animals.
+Betty’s Blue Angel Village now shelters up to 40 people at a time while offering intensive wrap-around services aimed at transitioning them into permanent housing situations and is one of few shelters on the West Coast that allows animals.

-Ms. Chinn attributes her success so far to a strong passion for helping others find comfort and safety.
-She is eager to identify new ways to sponsor those in need and ultimately encourage people to realize their full potential to help themselves.
+Ms. Chinn attributes her success to a strong passion for helping others find comfort and safety.
+She is eager to identify new ways to sponsor those in need and encourage people to realize their full potential to help themselves.
 She is grateful to the local businesses that make regular donations, allowing her to persist in presenting resources and options to the needy contingent in her community.
 She says, “After all, kindness does not cost anything.”
-Although her realistic goals do not extend to any attempt to end homelessness, her goal in five years’ time is to see people being able to fund themselves.
+Although her realistic goals do not extend to an attempt to end all homelessness, she helps those she can, one at a time.